-Pittsburgh Crips Member Sentenced to 88 Months in Prison on Racketeering Charges
+Pittsburgh Crips Member Sentenced to 88 Months in Prison

 WASHINGTON – A Pittsburgh man was sentenced today to 88 months in prison for conspiring to conduct a racketeering enterprise, announced Assistant Attorney General Lanny A. Breuer of the Justice Department’s Criminal Division and U.S. Attorney David J. Hickton of the Western District of Pennsylvania.